 For an on-premises Bizagi project, the URL would be:

 For Automation Service projects, the URL would be:

 The following image illustrates how you can send an HTTP GET for this resource:

-Returned results consider (inside of the value element):
+Returned results include (inside the value element):

 •Name: The unique name of the action.